front-end-foundations/session3/2-float-nav/readme.md

 nav>ul>li.t-cuisines*4>a[href="cuisines.html"]{cuisines}
 ```

+## Create the HTML

-Create an HTML file and save it as `cuisines.html` into the `Tabs` folder.
+Create an HTML file and save it as `cuisines.html` into the `2-float-nav` folder.

 * duplicate lines `cmd-d` and
 * use multiple cursors (`cmd`) to complete the classes and links so you end up with: